leitmedium/puppet-sshauthkeys/README.md

 sshauthkeys defines the key(s) for a user.
 You can call it with the name of single key or with an array containing multiple key identifiers.

-   # declare ssh keys for later usage
+   # declare ssh keys in nested hashmap for later usage
    $ssh_keys = {
            "admin@domain.tld" => {
                    "type" => "ssh-rsa",